trinodb/trino/docs/src/main/sphinx/udf/introduction.md

 SELECT xyz(21);
 ```

-Note that inline routines can mask and override the meaning of a built-in function:
+Note that inline UDFs can mask and override the meaning of a built-in function:

 ```sql
 WITH